Medical Billing and Coding (Voucher Included)

 *The course includes the current year of coding books, and you will be responsible for purchasing your updated coding books from year to year.

-Medical Billers and Coders work in a variety of settings.
-The most common settings include hospitals, doctors' offices and insurance agencies.
+Medical billers and coders work in a variety of settings.
+The most common settings include hospitals, doctors' offices, and insurance agencies.
 Some medical billing and coding professionals work for companies that develop medical software, and some work for education institutions that work to train other medical billers and coders.
-Government agencies have also been known to employ medial billers and coders including the National Center for Health Statistics and Medicaid offices.
-You may also have the ability to work for a reputable company from your own home!
+Government agencies have also been known to employ medical billers and coders including the National Center for Health Statistics and Medicaid offices.
+You may also work for a reputable company from your own home as the AAPC reports that remote work is currently up to 63%!

 Medical billers are mainly responsible for submitting patient records to government agencies and insurance companies for services that have been provided in the care of the patient.
 Medical coders gather information on patient records and assign the proper codes for patient diagnosis which are then used by medical billers to submit claim forms.